erobic/bias-mitigators/README.md

 - For each dataset, we test on train, val and test splits.
 Each dataset file contains a function to create a dataloader for all of these splits.

 ##### Biased MNIST
 Since the publication, we worked on a more challenging version of BiasedMNIST.
-There are several modifications e.g., larger image size and spuriously correlated digit scale.
+Some of the updates include e.g., increased image sizes, spuriously correlated digit scales, replacing distracting geometric shapes with letters and improving the visual appeal of the background textures.
 We encourage the community to test on the new version.
 Stay tuned for the new version!

 You can download the old, WACV version of BiasedMNIST [from here](https://drive.google.com/file/d/1RlvskdRjdAj6sqpYeD48sR2uJnxAYmv5/view?usp=sharing).